Welcome to the official website of

 Dear reader

 We are living in the most precarious times of the last 50 years.
-Right-wing authoritarianism is threatening to unseat democracy around the world...and here in the United States.
+Right-wing authoritarianism is threatening to unseat democracy right here in the United States.
 It is as simple as it is terrifying: What we do now will define the future of America for generations to come.
 We need sensible intelligent voices to step up and be heard.
-The Naked Druid is a newsletter dedicated to finding insightful opinions and bringing them to the attention of the public.
+The Naked Druid is a newsletter dedicated to finding insightful analysis and bringing them to the attention of the public.
+We ask that you support our work, by becoming a paid subscriber so our kids will grow up in a better world, not dystopia.
+Thomas Jefferson said it best right in the beginning of our country, around 1789.

 “Democracy only works in a well informed and educated populace.”